-In June 2020, we entered into a fourth amendment to the 2018 Loan Agreement with Oxford to extend the interest-only payment period and maturity date.
-All outstanding Term Loans will now mature on June 1, 2024 and will have interest-only payments through December 31, 2021, followed by 30 equal monthly payments of principal and unpaid accrued interest.
-In addition, in conjunction with the entry into the fourth amendment, we paid Oxford a facility fee of \$0.3 million.
-Our obligations under the 2018 Loan Agreement are secured by a first priority security interest in substantially all of our current and future assets, other than our intellectual property.
-In addition, we have also agreed not to encumber our intellectual property assets, except as permitted by the 2018 Loan Agreement.
-While any amounts are outstanding under the 2018 Loan Agreement, we are subject to a number of affirmative and restrictive covenants, including covenants regarding dispositions of property, business combinations or acquisitions, among other customary covenants.
+In June 2021, we entered into an amendment to the 2018 Loan Agreement, or the 2021 Amended Loan Agreement, with Oxford to extend the interest-only payment period and maturity date resulting in the interest-only payments period extend through June 30, 2023, followed by 30 equal monthly payments of principal and unpaid accrued interest and all outstanding Term Loans maturing on December 1, 2025.
+In conjunction with this amendment, we incurred a facility fee of \$1.1 million, which is due to Oxford on the maturity date.
+Our obligations under the 2021 Amended Loan Agreement are secured by a first priority security interest in substantially all of our current and future assets, except for our intellectual property.
+In addition, we have also agreed not to encumber our intellectual property assets, except as permitted by the 2021 Amended Loan Agreement.
+While any amounts are outstanding, we are subject to a number of affirmative and restrictive covenants, including covenants regarding dispositions of property, business combinations or acquisitions, among other customary covenants.
 We are also restricted from paying dividends or making other distributions or annual payments on our capital stock in excess of \$250,000, subject to limited exceptions.
-In July 2017, the U.K.'s Financial Conduct Authority, which regulates the London Interbank Offered Rate, or LIBOR, announced that it intends to phase out LIBOR by the end of 2021.
-On November 30, 2020, ICE Benchmark Administration, with the support of the United States Federal Reserve and the FCA, announced plans to consult on ceasing publication of USD LIBOR on December 31, 2021 for only the one week and two month USD LIBOR tenors, and on June 30, 2023 for all other USD LIBOR tenors.
-Various central bank committees and working groups continue to discuss replacement of benchmark rates, the process for amending existing LIBOR-based contracts, and the potential economic impacts of different alternatives.
-The Alternative Reference Rates Committee has identified the Secured Overnight Financing Rate, or SOFR, as its preferred alternative rate for USD LIBOR.
-SOFR is a measure of the cost of borrowing cash overnight, collateralized by U.S. Treasury securities, and is based on directly observable U.S. Treasury-backed repurchase transactions.
+As of December 31, 2021, we were in compliance with all covenants under the 2021 Amended Loan Agreement.